Svalorzen/CppCopyProposal/README.md

 All constructors, destructors, static and non-static member functions will be accessible in the new class directly, their visibility (private, public, protected) unchanged, as if they were declared in the type-clone  the order in which the type-bases appear in the `type_list`.
-For each type-base in the `type_list`, all mentions to that type-base in the cloned code is replaced by the type-clone.
+For each function so cloned, any mention of the type-base from which it was cloned is replaced by the type-clone.

 In case of collisions between the new member function definitions, the new type is ill-formed.